ong8181/DASC3240/README.md

 This repository includes scripts for DASC3240 offered in Spring semester 2024 at HKUST.

 ## License
 L04 and T01-T06 were modified from ["Python for ecologists" CC-BY 4.0](https://thejacksonlaboratory.github.io/python-ecology-lesson/license/).
+Rdatasets package v1.0.0 (https://vincentarelbundock.github.io/Rdatasets/) (GPL-3).

 As for the other part, see LICENSE.